 Paul got his start at the age of 16 when he assembled over 200 signatures of fellow students in an effort to lobby the state legislature to reform its Regents’ exam system.
 Since then, he became actively involved with community groups and organizations such as the NAACP (which Paul spearheaded the effort to recharter in Middletown, NY) as well as Habitat for Humanity, Big Brother/Big Sisters, and the Orange County and South East Queens County Young Democrats, which Paul was instrumental in re-chartering.
 Additionally, Paul spent 3 years a Board Member for a non-profit organization called RECAP, Inc. which is dedicated to helping low-income residents through first time home buyers programs, substance abuse services, and G.E.D examinations.

 As a journalist, Paul has interviewed the likes of Dr. Maya Angelou, former NYC Mayors Ed Koch and David Dinkins, Lilly Ledbetter, Bertha Lewis, Dr. Elsie Scott, and has done features on Eartha Kitt, Madam C.J.
 Walker, Percy Sutton, and Marcus Garvey, just to name a few.
 Before hosting his own radio show, he spent 3 years as a news reporter for the New York State Newswide Network.
 And on the political front, he has worked on the Communications Team for three campaigns, including races for U.S. Congress, New York City Council, and County Executive.
 He is a member of the New York Association of Black Journalists.

-Paul received is B.A. in Political Science from Queens College (CUNY) and has his M.A. in Media Studies from The New School University in New York.
+Paul received is B.A. in Political Science from Queens College (CUNY), has a M.A. in Media Studies from The New School University in New York, and an honorary doctorate degree in humanities.